Gomathipriya/learn-ES6/README.md

 ### Use Strict

+* JavaScript code should be executed in "strict mode".
+* helps to write cleaner code, like preventing from using undeclared variables.
+* using undeclared variable or object is not allowed
+* "this" object that called the function.
+If the object is not specified, functions in strict mode will return undefined and functions in normal mode will return the global object (window)

 ```
 // note: no "use strict" in this example
 num = 5; // the variable "num" is created if it didn't exist